jbakse/compform_site/content/turtles/index.md

 Now the line's **angle** and **length** are specified instead of its **start** and **end**.
 This is one of the key shifts in thinking encouraged by turtle graphics.

 The second shift becomes apparent if we ask where the line in the second example should be drawn.
 We can figure out the angle and length of a line from its start and end points, but we can't go the other way.
 Knowing the length and angle of a line does not tell us where it should be drawn.
-In turtle graphics, commands like `right` and `forward` use coordinates **relative** to the turtle, rather than **absolute** coordinates measured on the canvas.
+In turtle graphics, commands like `right` and `forward` are **relative** to the turtle.

 This shift in priorities makes some things easier to express and some things harder: